ibm-cloud-architecture/refarch-reefer-ml/docs/collect/cp4d-collect-data.md

 ## Data Virtualization

 To do not copy or move the data, we can add `Data virtualization` to a remote data source.
 First we need to get the connection information for the MongoDB database.

-Going to the IBM Cloud account, under the Services resource, select the mongo instance:
+* Going to the IBM Cloud account, under the Services resource, select the mongo instance:

 ![](images/ibm-cloud-res-mongo.png)

-And get the information about the data connection.
+* get the information about the data connection.

 ![](images/mongo-connection.png)

-And download the TLS certificate as pem file:
+* Then download the TLS certificate as pem file:

 ```shell
 ibmcloud login -a https://cloud.ibm.com -u passcode -p <somecode-you-get-from-your-login>